-- Students must engage in discussions to maximize learning and final grades. - Late assignments will NOT be accepted. - All written assignments must be typed, double-spaced and proofread, then submitted in class on paper PLUS emailed to the instructor at dgire@luc.edu. - Please turn off all electronic devices.
+- Students must engage in discussions to maximize learning and final grades. - All written assignments must be typed, double-spaced and proofread, then submitted in class on paper PLUS emailed to the instructor at dgire@luc.edu. - Please turn off all electronic devices.
 However, laptops may be used for taking notes, not for emailing, updating Facebook or playing Candy Crush.